BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

-The liquidity of mutual funds is one of several features that make them accessible, convenient and popular among investors.
+The liquidity of mutual funds is one of several features that make them accessible, convenient and widely used among investors.
 However, not all schemes are highly liquid.
-Select few mutual fund categories have a lock-in period – a specified tenure during which the investment cannot be redeemed – and understanding this is important for investors to identify the scheme type that is suitable for their needs.
+A select few mutual fund categories have a lock-in period – a specified tenure during which the investment cannot be redeemed – and understanding this aspect can help investors identify the scheme type that is suitable for their needs.

-However, while it may appear restrictive at first glance, a lock-in period often serves a vital purpose, promoting disciplined investing and allowing sufficient time for the investment strategy to play out.
+However, while it may appear restrictive at first glance, a lock-in period may serve an important purpose by promoting disciplined investing and allowing sufficient time for the investment strategy to play out.

-As you venture into the world of investing, learning about mutual fund lock in periods can save you from hasty exits and unintentional penalties.
-You can also miss out on tax benefits in the case of the lock-in period in ELSS Funds.
+As you venture into the world of investing, learning about mutual fund lock-in periods can help investors avoid hasty exits and unintentional penalties.
+Investors may also miss out on potential tax benefits in the case of ELSS funds if the lock-in period is not adhered to.

 By the end of this guide, you’ll be clear about how lock-in periods work, what to do once they end, and how to spot them in your chosen scheme.